ksergiocom/bash_comentarios_traduccion/README.md

 	- Two loops one for findComments other for loop over them.
 	- Progress bar render every iteration
 - New language generates a file even if there are no references
+- Ditch sed -i to avoid creating tmp files for each iteration